mreferre/container-insights-custom-dashboards/fargate-right-sizing/README.md

 ## Known issues and limitations

 - This dashboard only tracks ECS/Fargate tasks.
-Because EKS/Fargate isn't yet supported by Container Insights, it cannot track EKS/Fargate pods.
+Because EKS/Fargate isn't yet supported by Container Insights, it cannot track EKS/Fargate pods
 - This only tracks and consider ECS/Fargate tasks.
-It doesn't consider ECS/EC2 tasks (because the optimization considerations for tasks running on EC2 may possibly be very different due to sharing of resources and over-commitment capabilities).
+It doesn't consider ECS/EC2 tasks (because the optimization considerations for tasks running on EC2 may possibly be very different due to sharing of resources and over-commitment capabilities)
+- All tasks are considered for the period you specified.
+That is, this includes also tasks that are no longer running.
+Because of this, the "per service" view does not represent exclusively the tasks that are running in a specific point in time but rather all tasks that has been running over time in that service.
+That is to say that this view represents how well (or bad) a given service has been performing but not necessarily its current performance.
 - These dashboards are not intended to hint a proper Fargate task size.
 You should only use them to track tasks with the highest CPU and memory optimization opportunity and do a further analysis from there
-- The retention of the Container Insights performance logs is 1 day.
-This means that the graphs can only track the previous 24 hours and that the averages are calculated across the same amount of time
+- The default retention of the Container Insights performance logs is 1 day.
+This means that by default the graphs can only track the previous 24 hours.
+If you want these data to persist you can change manually the retention period of the cluster CloudWatch log group
 - These are logs and not metrics.
-Hence you cannot set alarms like you'd normally do with metrics.
+Hence you cannot set alarms like you'd normally do with metrics